dustywhite7/Econ8310/SlidesCode/10 - SVM.md

 ### For Lab Today

-Work in your group to evaluate the banknote authentication data in ```mnistTrainFull.csv```.
+Work to improve your ability to predict success in NFL passing plays.
 Be sure to take some time and use different kernel functions, and to try different tuning parameters.

-Additionally, compare your ability to predict the class of the data using SVMs to other algorithms, such as Decision Trees, Random Forests, or Logistic Regression.
+Additionally, compare your ability to predict the class of the data using SVMs to other algorithms, such as Decision Trees, Random Forests, etc.

-Test your models on the `mnistTestFull.csv` data to see how you do out-of-sample!
+In class, use training and testing splits in the `lab4train.csv` file.
+Then test your models on the `lab4test.csv` data when you submit your assignment in Mimir.